covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ins/Creating add-ins in CSharp.md

 Now start Eplan.
 If the following system extensions are loaded in Eplan (which should normally be the case):  EplanEplApiModuleu.erx,  EplanEplApiModuleGUIu.erx.
 Click on the ribbon File > Extras > Interfaces. > API > Manage.

-After clicking on Manage, a dialog â as shown below â will appear.
+After clicking on Manage, a dialog ' as shown below ' will appear.
 After pressing the button Load, you can select "Eplan.EplAddin.SimpleCSharp.dll" from the  bin  directory.

 Our add-in now appears in the list of the API modules dialog and will be loaded when Eplan is started.That is about all it can do.
 What we need now is an action!